 - a.
 Title of the Project

 - b.
 Name address of the Chief Investigator

 - c.
 Objectives of the Project

-- i.
-Over all Objectives
+- i.Overall Objective

-- ii.
-Specific Objective
+- ii.Specific Objective

 - d.
 Intended date of commencement

 - e.
 Intended date of completion

 - f.
 Intended Classification BL1, BL2, BL3 etc

 - g.
 Any special precautions to be adopted

 - h.
 Details of the biological system to be used (These will give vivid description of the donor, host characteristics, vector, viability etc.)

 - i.
-History of prior work with the system being used
+History of prior work with the system being used.

 - j.
 Personnel involved in the work and their background

 - k.
-Laboratory Facilities available
+Laboratory facilities available 1.
+Additional Information, if any